PhD Research Topics in Network Engineering

 Internet and Internetworking

 The Internet has grown substantially and evolved from its original purpose of connecting computers and mobile devices to connecting almost anything foreseeable, giving rise to the Internet of Things, and more recently, the Internet of Everything.
 In order to connect the billion of devices to the Internet, new protocols and technologies are needed.
 Concurrently, the network fabric itself has also evolved with Software Defined Networking (SDN) emerging as the latest technological thrust.
 In our group, we have a strong interest in SDN, working closely with the local NZ industry as well as with international partners to develop the latest SDN technologies, and conducting research to develop new algorithms and protocols motivated by SDN.
-Staff members actively working in this area include: Dr Bryan Ng, A/Prof Ian Welch, Dr Qiang Fu and Prof Winston Seah.
+Staff members actively working in this area include: Dr Bryan Ng, Dr Alvin Valera and Prof Winston Seah.

 Current research on Distributed Systems is centred on Grid and Cloud computing.
 A typical Grid user (Astronomy, Bioinformatics, Environmental Science, Particle physics, etc.) will use the grid system to automatically perform massively parallel computations primarily for data analysis.
 While the overall Grid goal of providing scientists access to massive amounts of computational power seems at first a simple one, the underlying technologies are the focus of much research in Computer Science and offer many interesting problems that requiring novel research.
 Cloud computing is an instantiation of the principles of Utility computing, and we are doing research on the federation of Clouds using economic, or market oriented and autonomic principles.
 We also use artificial intelligence technologies to improve the performance and manageability of distributed systems, e.g. multi-agent systems and agent coordination technologies.
 We also have interests in eScience, sensor information processing, self-organized information discovery and service provisioning control in peer-to-peer networks.
-Staff members actively working in this area include: A/Prof Kris Bubendorfer, Dr Aaron Chen, A/Prof Ian Welch, and Dr Qiang Fu.
+Staff members actively working in this area include: A/Prof Kris Bubendorfer, Dr Aaron Chen and A/Prof Ian Welch.

 Network and Operating System Security